Arch Linux

 Important

-tp_smapi (Community) – optional – External kernel module providing battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific tlp-stat -b output until model year 2011
+tp_smapi (Community) – optional – External kernel module providing battery charge thresholds and recalibration for ThinkPads prior to the Sandy Bridge generation (2011) and specific tlp-stat -b output up to that generation

 tp_smapi-lts (Community) – optional – Use instead of tp_smapi when the LTS kernel is installed